JimmyHZE/Azur-Free-Ark-W10-Cleint/README.md

  - Run the `Azur Ark Client` EXE that you just downloaded.
  - That's it.
    - For best results, run the **Azur Ark Client** when you're on the main menu of ark or already fully loaded into a session/spawned in.

-## Original Creator

-Creator: `Debug.it`

-This free client is only available thanks to the hard work and efforts of `Debug.it`.
-Permission was obtained to maintain/update the original source and release client versions accordingly.

 ## Current Azur Release (v1.0.7)